 We support initiatives to secure and restore critical coastal environments like coral reefs and mangroves, as well as protect wildlife like sharks and rays, which play an important role in marine ecosystems.
 And we’re part of a massive global effort to end plastic pollution, a threat to people and wildlife – focusing on key industries and major cities.

 Our experts from around the world work with partners and communities to deliver conservation solutions for a healthy ocean.
-Leading the team – called the WWF Ocean Practice – is John Tanzer, who served for over a decade as executive director of the Great Barrier Reef Marine Park Authority, and has held advisory positions for institutions like the World Bank and the World Economic Forum.
+Leading the team – called the WWF Ocean Practice – is Pepe Clarke, a seasoned environmental advocate who has worked from the local to global level for more than two decades to drive positive change for nature and people.

 Our goal is to ensure the world’s most important fisheries and ocean ecosystems are productive and resilient, and to improve livelihoods and biodiversity.